RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/08_Storage.en.md

 ### host
 You can set host to the host where the file is actually saved.

-If `localhost` is specified, a copy of the file is saved on the machine running WHEEL.
+If `localhost` is specified, a copy of the file is saved on the machine running the WHEEL server.
 If anything other than `localhost` is specified, a copy of the file is saved on the remote host.

 ### directory path